hyang0511/hyang0511.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # News
-- \[2023.03.08\] Video Super-Resolution feature is online in Edge Canary.
+- \[2023.03.08\] Video Super-Resolution feature is online in Edge Browser.
 - \[2023.02.28\] One paper is accepted by CVPR 2023.
 - \[2023.02.17\] Two papers are accepted by TMM.
 - \[2022.12.23\] Invited Talk at PRCV 2022.